Larry-Wilkes-CyberCloud/Social-Engineering-Investigation/README.md

 Is this email Safe or Malicious? <br>
 Malicious	<li>•	The attached URL is from Russia.</li>
-<li>•	The email sender is requesting the user download a file with fairly generic justification.</li>
+<li>The email sender is requesting the user download a file with fairly generic justification.</li>
-<li>•	This is enough indicators for us to assume that the link is probably malicious and should be treated as such.</li>
+<li>This is enough indicators for us to assume that the link is probably malicious and should be treated as such.</li>
-<li>•	Overall the email is not very professional.
+<li>Overall the email is not very professional.
 It is far too generic using terms that could apply to almost</li>